MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/clientcertificateinstall-csp.md

 <a href="" id="clientcertificateinstall-scep-uniqueid-install-subjectname"></a>**ClientCertificateInstall/SCEP/*UniqueID*/Install/SubjectName**
 Required.
 Specifies the subject name.

-The SubjectName value is quoted if it contains leading or trailing white space or one of the following characters: (“,” “=” “+” “;”  ).
+The SubjectName value is quoted if it contains leading or trailing white space or one of the following characters: (“,” “=” “+” “;”).

-For more details, see [CertNameToStrA function](/windows/win32/api/wincrypt/nf-wincrypt-certnametostra#remarks).
+For more information, see [CertNameToStrA function](/windows/win32/api/wincrypt/nf-wincrypt-certnametostra#remarks).

 Data type is string.